Inedo/inedo-docs/Content/Otter/installation-upgrading/install-otter-in-aws-light-sail.md

 </powershell>
 ```

-* **Choose your instance plan**: Otter will run on any configuration, but we suggest picking one with at least 8GB of RAM to ensure that Microsoft’s services run smoothly
+* **Choose your instance plan**: Otter will run on any configuration, but we suggest selecting "Dual-Stack" and picking a plan with at least 8GB of RAM to ensure that Microsoft’s services run smoothly.
 * **Identify your instance**: Especially if you are running multiple instances and need to keep track of which one is which, give your instance a unique name
 * **Tags**: This allows you to enter additional tags to help you organize your instances, but it is unnecessary for this setup.

+![Instance Plan](/resources/docs/proget-awslightsail-instanceplan.png)

 Once you added these settings, click “Create Instance.”
 It will only take a few seconds for AWS to create the instance, but it may take up to 30 minutes for it to be fully available.
-You'll know it's ready when clicking on "show default password" (under connect category) results in showing you a password instead of stating it's not ready yet.
+You'll know it's ready when clicking on "Retrieve default password" (under the "password" heading in the "connect" category) results in showing you a password instead of stating it's not ready yet.

-![Instance Plan](/resources/docs/proget-awslightsail-instanceplan.png)

 Once Lightsail has finished creating your instance, select your newly created instance for Otter to use.